Gogo1951/TrackingEye/README.md

 # Tracking Eye (Classic Era)

-You can find this on Curseforge https://legacy.curseforge.com/wow/addons/tracking-eye-classic-era

 Adds a minimap tracking icon with a button that can be used to switch the current tracking type.

 Clicking the button will display a context menu with all tracking options available to the current character.

 Right clicking the button will cancel tracking.

 Supports:

 * Find Herbs
 * Find Minerals
 * Find Treasure